anantanurag/axi_cores/README.md

 Next issue is packed vs unpacked arrays, iverilog says that if I want to use unpacked arrays, I should switch to SystemVerilog

 After resolving the errors related to vectored vs scaler, duplicate declaration inside module and outside, now one last piece of silly error, I need to give each FSM state a valid binary value.
 After one single Google search, I found that I require to use localparam.
 And then my file is compilation error free.

+I wrote a basic user_saxil_device.v file for implementing the device module on top of which the axi slave reader sits.
+Nothing complex so far, just returns a random rdata value for any address.
+Obviously I will either need to modify this file for slave writer or create a new device solely for write.